Retirement Accounts

 High-income taxpayers may find they aren’t able to contribute to a Roth IRA.
 A Traditional IRA allows contributions, but if your income rises above a certain threshold, you’ll lose the tax deductibility.

-Individual retirement accounts (IRAs) are a great way to set money aside for retirement.
-But if you’re considering an IRA, you’ll have two choices: Roth or Traditional.
-Weighing the differences between a Roth versus Traditional IRA makes it clear that a Traditional IRA may be better for those in higher income tiers.
+Individual retirement accounts (IRAs) are a great way to save money for retirement.
+But if you're considering an IRA, you'll have two choices: Roth or Traditional.
+Weighing the differences between a Roth and a Traditional IRA makes it clear that a Traditional IRA may be better for those in higher income tiers.

-When you’re considering a Traditional IRA vs Roth IRA, the biggest difference is the way they’re taxed.
-With a Traditional IRA, money is put in before taxes have been taken out on it.
-Your Roth IRA contributions have already been taxed.
-For some, a Traditional IRA is a better option, but many others will benefit from the tax-free contributions of a Roth IRA.
+When you compare a Traditional IRA to a Roth IRA, the most significant difference is how they're taxed.
+With a Traditional IRA, you contribute pre-tax dollars.
+In contrast, you make Roth IRA contributions with after-tax dollars.
+For some, a Traditional IRA may be the better option due to immediate tax benefits.
+However, many others will benefit from the tax-free withdrawals a Roth IRA provides.

 Roth IRA vs. Traditional IRA: Overview

-Individual retirement accounts (IRAs) have long served as a great alternative to 401(k) retirement accounts, which are set up by an employer.
-You can set up an IRA on your own, going through a broker or your favorite lender.
-Traditionally, those third-parties have many more investment selections to choose from than in an employer-based plan like a 401(k).
+Individual retirement accounts (IRAs) have long served as a great alternative to 401(k) retirement accounts, which an employer sets up.
+You can independently set up an IRA through a broker or your favorite lender.
+Traditionally, those third parties have many more investment selections than an employer-based plan like a 401(k).

 Tax Differences

-The biggest difference between a Traditional IRA vs Roth IRA is the way you pay taxes.
-But there are other tax differences between the two.
+The most significant difference between a Traditional IRA and a Roth IRA is how you pay taxes.
+However, there are other tax differences between the two.
 This table breaks it down:

 Roth IRATraditional IRA